Federal Return of Excise Tax on Undistributed Income of Regulated Investment Companies

 Historical Past-Year Versions of Federal Form 8613

-We have a total of five past-year versions of Form 8613 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Form 8613 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 8613 (Rev. October 2016)